flosell/lambdacd/doc/basic-clojure.md

   * `{ :foo "bar" }`: this is a map with a key `:foo` mapping to a value `"bar"`
   * `(defn add [a b] (+ a b))`: this defines a function `add` with two parameters `a` and `b` that returns the sum of `a` and `b`

 * You'll also need an editor.
 [LightTable](http://www.lighttable.com/) is very popular at the moment, but you can really use anything.
-If you are used to IntelliJ, try out the [Cursive](https://cursiveclojure.com/) (look for the Early Access Program)
+If you are used to IntelliJ, try out the [Cursive](https://cursiveclojure.com/userguide/)

 ## References